DHANUVARSHA04/DHANUVARSHA04/README.md

 Welcome to my GitHub!
 I'm a passionate and adaptable Computer Science student at PES University, Bengaluru, with hands-on experience in **AI, app development, and UI/UX design**.
 I love turning ideas into impactful tech solutions through teamwork, innovation, and continuous learning.
+Little things about me : 🐱 Love cats • 🏎️🧡 F1 enthusiast (dream to work in it!) • 🍦 Always up for ice cream • 🤝 Believe in helping others, even in small ways.

 ---